Vice-Chancellor and President's Awards for Excellence - Operational Policy | UniSC | University of the Sunshine Coast, Queensland, Australia

 5.4 Recommendations

 5.4.1 An Advisory Committee is established to determine the recommendation to the Vice-Chancellor and President for each Award for Excellence.
-The nominated committee members will bring their respective specialist expertise.
+The nominated committee members bring their respective specialist expertise.

 5.4.2 In determining the recommendations to the Vice-Chancellor and President, the Advisory Committee takes achievement relative to opportunity and by level into consideration.
-Opportunity may be impacted, for example, by factors such as parental leave, carer’s responsibilities or illness.
+Opportunity can be impacted, for example, by factors such as parental leave, carer’s responsibilities or illness.
 The complexity of level is also considered.
 For example, exceptional performance and achievement for a Level A academic is different from exceptional performance and achievement for a Level C or a Level E academic, and similarly a Level 5 professional staff member compared to that of a Level 8 or 10 professional staff member.

 5.4.3 Recommendations for each Award are made to the Vice-Chancellor and President by the Advisory Committee Chairperson.
-The committee is not required to recommend an award for each category if no applicants are deemed appropriate.
+The Committee is not required to recommend an award for each category if no applicants are deemed appropriate.

 5.4.4 The Vice-Chancellor and President determines the recipients of the Awards and can approve or not approve any recommendation for an Award or choose an alternative recipient.